tk-notes/lucas-meier-blog/content/posts/2021/07/introducing_nuntius/index.md

 nuntiusの公開鍵3176cb883a9efd0e6002ed539dc6c03a504d982a47945e30fb0ac06e7dbc3b94
 ```

 This prints out your public identity.
-Your public identity defines
+This defines
 who you are according to this system.
 You share this identity with
-people you want to chat with, and it allows them to contact you.
+people you want to chat with, allowing them to contact you.
-This will save a corresponding private key in a local file.
+This command saves a corresponding private key in a local file.
 This is actually an SQLite database, whose path is configurable,
 as shown by the command I've used.
 If you don't specify a path,
 then this file goes into your home directory.